SPDUK/old-portfolio/README.md

 ---

-**Create the DB**
-For development I use a heroku free tier postgres database.

-- Log in to Heroku, create a new app, then add click "Configure Add-ons" while on the overview page
-- Click Heroku Postgres, make sure it's hobby tier (free).
-- Click on the database when it's created, go to settings and click view credentials
-- Grab the URI, place it into secrets.yml like so: `DEV_DB_URI: "postgres URI goes here"`

 **During development use Docker**
-Allow the `run.sh` script to be run with `chmod u+x ./run.sh`, this will run `docker compose run web` so we can run commands just like we would if it wasn't inside docker.
+Allow the `run.sh` script to be run with `chmod u+x ./run.sh`, this will run `docker compose run app` so we can run commands just like we would if it wasn't inside docker.
 Create the DB: `./run rake db:create`
 Migrate the DB: `./run rake db:migrate`

 simply start the server with `docker-compose up`

+Visit `localhost:3000` where the server is running.

 ---